pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 ## Summary

-Part 2 of this GitHub Actions series focused on hands-on experience; where you tackled creating an action and running workflows.
+Part 2 focused on hands-on experience; where you tackled creating an action and running workflows.